area17/twill/docs/content/2_guides/1_page-builder-with-blade/9_adding-navigation.md

 }
 ```

-So what we do here is requirest the tree of published menu links, then we send it to our components view file as "links"
+So what we do here is request the tree of published menu links, then we send it to our components view file as "links"
 .

 This will expose the `$links` variable to the blade file that we will now write.